chammett7/movieDVD/README.md

 #### Register New Member (option 3)
-* Staff members can register new members through option 3.
+* Staff members can register new members into the system via option 3.
 * After registering a new member the user will be sent back to the staff menu and the new member will be added to the system.
 * Option 3 is presented as follows:
 ![Register New Member](https://github.com/chammett7/movieDVD/blob/master/screenShots/registerNewMember.jpg)

-#### Finding Registered Member by Phone Number (option 4)
+#### Finding Registered Member's Phone Number (option 4)
-* Staff members can look up a registered member via their phone number through option 4.
+* Staff members can look up a registered member's phone number through option 4.
+* To find a users phone number the staff member is prompted to enter the users full name.
-* If the phone number searched for does not exist in the system a suitable error message is provided.
+* If the member searched for does not exist in the system a suitable error message is provided.
 * Option 4 is presented as follows:
 ![Find Member by Phone](https://github.com/chammett7/movieDVD/blob/master/screenShots/findMemPhone.jpg)